overbrowsing/.github/profile/README.md

 Dive deeper into our research and learn about our ongoing projects, goals, and vision for a more sustainable web

 - 📚 [Overbrowsing Library](https://overbrowsing.com/resources/library)
 A curated collection of resources on sustainable web design, development, and other relevant topics.
-Knowledge at your fingertips.
+Knowledge at your fingertips

 - 💬 [Join the Discussion](https://github.com/orgs/overbrowsing/discussions)
 Engage with us!
 Share insights, ask questions, and help shape the future of sustainable web design.